microbiomedata/issues/decisions/0015-env-triad-terms.md

   [agricultural field [ENVO:00000114]](https://www.ebi.ac.uk/ols4/ontologies/envo/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FENVO_00000114)
   and [banana plantation [ENVO:00000161]](https://www.ebi.ac.uk/ols4/ontologies/envo/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FENVO_00000161)
 - As necessary, we can request that EnvO add classes in support of this work, or that more (and more consistent) axioms are added to existing classes.
+This will not be done as part of the squad contributing this ADR.

 ## NMDC General Queries for Environmental Triad Value Sets